-When handling an electric turntable first turn on the amplifier, wait until it’s warmed up, put on your record, and moving the lever of the tonearm.
+When handling a turntable first turn on the amplifier, wait until it’s warmed up, put on your record, and moving the lever of the tonearm.
 Then carefully press a tonearm onto vinyl record so that the needle gently sit in the beginning of the spiral grooves.
 Vinyl records need occasional cleaning with a record cleaning brush because of a collected dust as it would broadcast noises.

 Vinyl Record Cleaning

 The most effective and easiest way how to clean a record is to use a record cleaning machine (picture below):

 Here is a video review of the above Spin Clean Vinyl Record Washer System:

 We recommend you store your records in a special plastic bags.
 If on records are gathered a lot of dirt and fat, you can wash them in water in which you have added some detergent.
 For this it is necessary to wash with a soft sponge and gently to go in the direction of the grooves, and allow the record to dry in a vertical position after washing.